learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.7.
-How do you copy properties from one object to other?
+## Q. How do you copy properties from one object to other?

 You can use `Object.assign()` method which is used to copy the values and properties from one or more source objects to a target object.
 It returns the target object which has properties and values copied from the target object.
 The syntax would be as below,